Yuren293/Yandex-Practikum/README.md

 # Yandex-Practikum

 # Project Navigation
-In this file you can find all the projects that I have done studying at Yandex-Practikum
+In this file you can find all the projects I have done studying at Yandex-Practikum

 Folder name / Project |Project objective| Python libraries used
 ---|---|---